 The Trust Board has reviewed the key risks to which the Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Trust Board is of the view that there is a formal and on-going process for identifying, evaluating and managing the Trust's significant risks.
-The system of internal controls has been in place for the year ended 31 August 2020 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the Trust Board.
+The Trust Board is of the view that there is a formal and on-going process for identifying, evaluating and managing the Trust's significant risks, including the Risk register being a standing item on all Trust Board and committee agendas.
+The system of internal controls has been in place for the year ended 31 August 2021 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the Trust Board, and from June 2021 an Audit & Risk Committee has been formed to oversee this work.